conversejs/converse.js/docs/source/developer_api.rst

 The **listen** grouping
 -----------------------

-Converse.js emits events to which you can subscribe from your own JavaScript.
+Converse emits events to which you can subscribe from your own JavaScript.

 Concerning events, the following methods are available under the "listen"
 grouping: